emissary-ingress/emissary/README.md

 ## TODO:

- - The `quay.io/datawire/ambassador-pro` repo that CD pushes to is public.  `quay.io/datawire/ambassador_pro` is private, and is where we send new customers to.
-When we push a release to the public repo, it goes to RHS/Noah for testing, and if they accept it, they push the tag to the private repo (using `./release.sh`?).
-Problems with this:
-    * What's the point in having a private repo if it's a subset of what's in the public repo?
-    * Does that mean that we should only ever tag `-rc` releases, and leave RHS/Noah to tag stable releases from them?
-    * There's a concern that switching the `quay.io/datawire/ambassador-pro` repo to private would disrupt some current users like DFS.
  - Merge `./k8s-*/` in to just `./k8s-sidecar/` and
    `./k8s-standalone/`.
  - Each `./k8s-*/` directory should deploy in to a different